 North Shore, Oahu has some incredible and iconic food options in Hawaii.
-From scattered food trucks, to cafes, and diners.
-In those few days that we were on North Shore, we tried almost every possible food option that we could.
-After all, food at these places was 1/3rd the price what we had paid in some hotels, and way more delicious.
+From food trucks, cafes, and diners.
+In the few days that we were on North Shore, we tried almost every possible food option.
+After all, food at these establishments was half the price of what we paid in some hotels, and twice more delicious.

 So allow me to share the experience, along with my top recommendations.

 Driving along the North Shore, you’re bound to notice lots of food trucks parked along the highway.
 Food trucks are synonymous with food options in the North Shore.
-I think we saw food trucks all the way along from Laie to Haleiwa.
-Although food trucks are scattered all over the highway, a vast majority are concentrated at Shark’s Cove.
+I think we saw food trucks all the way along from Laie to Haleiwa, with a number of them concentrated at Shark’s Cove.

 Food Trucks At Shark’s Cove

-What’s even better is that the seating area for the truck had a chilled, romantic vibe unlike that of the other trucks in the area.
+What’s even better is that the seating area for the truck had a chilled, romantic vibe.

-We attended a block party on our last night at Honolulu and Giovanni’s was one of the food stalls at the party that night.
-The food smelled amazing and the line was super long.
+We attended a block party on our last night in Honolulu where Giovanni’s was one of the food stalls.
+The food smelled amazing, and the line was super long.
 However, we resisted the temptation because we knew that we were going to visit the truck later on our trip.

 Another restaurant that we visited and really liked was Seven Brothers in Laie.